-The inventory and classification of natural communities constitute a "coarse-filter" approach to biological conservation that ensures protection of diverse organisms.
-Identification and protection of excellent examples of all natural community types facilitates protection of the majority of component native plant and animal species, including a host of taxa too cryptic, poorly known, or numerous to receive individual management strategies.
-At present, DCR-DNH classifies communities principally at the level of ecological community group, representing a broadly defined unit based on combinations of topographic, edaphic, physiognomic, and gross floristic similarities (Fleming et al., 2001).
-Nearly all of the Catlett
+The inventory and classification of natural communities constitute an important "coarse-filter" approach to biological conservation that ensures the protection of diverse organisms.
+The identification and protection of excellent examples of all natural community types facilitates the protection of the majority of component native plant and animal species, including a host of taxa too cryptic, poorly known, or numerous to receive individual management strategies.

+At present DCR-DNH classifies communities principally at the level of ecological community group, which represents a broadly defined unit based on combinations of topographic, edaphic, physiognomic, and gross floristic similarities (Fleming et al., 2004).